primesearch/cofact/README.md

 to ensure accuracy is to perform the calculation twice using two different programs running on two different computers, and then compare various calculation residues.
 This helps protect against both program design errors and hardware errors.
-Historically, part of the process of investigating untested Fermat numbers was to double-check previous Pépin test results obtained by previous researchers, which helps verify that the mathematics involved in carrying out the test is being correctly calculated.
+Historically, part of the process of investigating untested Fermat numbers had been to double-check older Pépin test results obtained by previous researchers, which helped verify that the mathematics involved in carrying out the test had been correctly calculated, before starting afresh on an untested exponent.

 In 1999, Ernst Mayer (with Richard Crandall and Jason Papadopoulos) had run the Pépin test on then-smallest known Fermat number lacking known factors and of unknown character, $F_{24}$,